 What makes the deadlatch different from the deadbolt is that it will self-deadlock when you close the door behind you.
 Take note, however, that you must still physically use a key to lock it from the inside before you leave.

-Padlocks are free standing and portable locks that come in different shapes and sizes.
+Padlocks are freestanding and portable locks that come in different shapes and sizes.
 There are two types of padlocks: combination and keyed.
 Combination locks have number dials on them.
 They open when the correct number combination is entered.
-Keyed padlocks, on the other hand, requires a key to unlock them.
+Keyed padlocks require a key to unlock them.

 4. Knob Lock